 Guided by this philosophy, the first meeting of Utah Power & Light Employees Association was held June 5, 1935.
 At this time, the Articles of Incorporation and By-Laws were written and officers of the Credit Union were elected.
 Employees of the Company found strength in uniting to help save their financial security and standard of living.

-Today, more than 75 years later and decades from the turmoil imposed by the Great Depression, Utah Power Credit Union continues to support its members, in times of struggle and instability or times of prosperity.
+Today, 80 years later and decades from the turmoil imposed by the Great Depression, Utah Power Credit Union continues to support its members, in times of struggle and instability or times of prosperity.
 Recognizing the legacy of its origin, the Credit Union will continue as a secure financial entity and an advocate for its members.

 Our mission is to ensure that Utah Power Credit Union creates financial power for our members by providing excellent value and exceptional service.